ataolalper/PythonWork1/README.md

-# This file is Python Homework 1
+This file is Python Homework 1 by Ataol ALPER